google-deepmind/concordia/concordia/examples/one_more_song/README.md

 This example builds on the existing human-play APIs in PRs #302, #304 and #306, including Astral Canticle's reconnectable `HumanSession` and browser boundary.
+Local Ollama ballots also require the choice-contract fix in PR #378.
 It does **not** require the Bellwether or consolidated editor stacks.
 The example branch integrates current main and that explicit dependency.
 Do not cherry-pick just this example into a release without those APIs.